J4NN0/wordlist-generator/README.md

 The wordlist will containt strings with length from 1 character to the max size (decided by you).
 You can choose how each string have to be composed through the following methods:

-   - Wordlist with whole alphabet
+   - Wordlist with whole alphabet (a-zA-z)

         You have to choose only the max size of the strings that will be generated.
 The strings will be composed by the whole alphabet (lower case, upper case or both).